 The application process for a sponsor licence can be complex, not least collating the necessary documentation in support.

-It is always best to seek advice from a specialist with experience in helping employers with Tier 2 and Tier 5 licence applications.
+It is always best to seek advice from a specialist with experience in helping employers with skilled worker licence applications.

-Your legal adviser can identify exactly what documentation is needed, and even manage the process on your behalf, helping you to avoid any unnecessary and costly delay or outright refusal.
+As UK business immigration specialists, we can help you identify the correct documentation to submit, and manage the application process on your behalf, helping you to avoid any unnecessary and costly delay or a refusal.

 DavidsonMorris are specialist UK immigration solicitors, working with UK employers to advise on all aspects of the Tier 2 visa sponsorship licence.
 It may be that there are other immigration options available to support your recruitment needs.
 We can assess your needs and make recommendations based on current routes.